Recipe and photograph - Dr Joan Ransley

 Method

-Place the oats, chia seeds, milk, yogurt, walnuts, dates and banana in a large bowl.
+Place the oats, chia seeds, milk, yoghurt, walnuts, dates and banana in a large bowl.
 Add 20g of the coconut shavings and mix well.
 Cover the bowl and place it in the fridge.
 The overnight oats will be ready to eat after two hours but can be left in the fridge overnight and eaten the next day.

 Serve the overnight oats with a mixture of chopped fresh fruit, the remaining coconut flakes, and a few chopped nuts.
 Add a drizzle of maple syrup if you like.